TestyEldrich/Accompl/README.md

 # Accompl
-Chat android application with firebase services
+Android chat application with firebase services

 Login by email: